Alfred Polizzi: Role in the takeover by Frank Milano

 By the early 1920s, the Cleveland mafia (or Cleveland crime family) had taken over the Mayfield Road Mob and become the dominant criminal organization in Cleveland.
 It was led by boss Joseph "Big Joe" Lonardo, and both Alfred and Chuck Polizzi sometimes acted as bodyguards for Lonardo and his family.
 Lonardo was assassinated in June 1927 by Salvatore "Black Sam" Todaro and Joseph "Big Joe" Porrello.
-Todaro was killed by Lonardo family in June 1929.
+Todaro was killed by the Lonardo family in June 1929.

 Corn sugar (Note: Corn sugar is created by treating corn starch slurry with hydrochloric acid and then heating the mixture under pressure for several minutes.
 When filtered, clarified, concentrated, and seeded with a few dextrose crystals, the mixture can be poured into shallow pans where it will crystallize.
 It is generally sold in slabs, as pellets, or in chips.) was the key to the manufacture of corn whiskey.
 Corn whiskey was usually made with cornmeal or unground corn mixed with rye as the mash.
 Corn sugar could not only be substituted for grain as the mash ingredient but also permitted faster production of the final liquor.
 Control of the corn sugar industry as well as the distribution of illegal liquor was critical to creating wealth, and the Porrellos produced and distributed most of the corn sugar in northeast Ohio.
-Frank Milano wanted the Porrellos' business, and in early 1930 invited Joseph Porrello and his top lieutenant, Sam Tilocco, to meet at Milano's Venetian Restaurant as 12601 Mayfield Road in Cleveland.
+Frank Milano wanted the Porrellos' business, and in early 1930 invited Joseph Porrello and his top lieutenant, Sam Tilocco, to meet at Milano's Venetian Restaurant at 12601 Mayfield Road in Cleveland.
 Polizzi attended the meeting.
 It quickly became apparent to Porrello that Milano wanted to take over his business, not form a partnership.
 Porrello made a counter-proposal: That he be allowed to join the East End BiPartisan Political Club, an organization Milano had founded to put mafia money and organizational muscle behind preferred political candidates.
 Milano refused.